CVRL/Live-Attribute-Demo/README.md

-Analyze videos in ./movies/ for dominance with multiple face analysis and save to 'matrix_dom.mov'
+Analyze videos in ./movies/ for dominance with multiple face analysis and save in ./movies/processed/

-    $ python processVideos.py --dir=./movies --multi --trait=1 >/dev/null
+    $ python processVideos.py --dir=./movies --multi --trait=1